 As a result, if you want to be on the top of your game and retain the attention of your audience through your content and message it’s important that you are familiar with the four different writing styles.
 Each writing style serves its own unique purpose, so it’s important to know what kind of writing style you should use for your intended purpose.

 It’s no question that different writers have their own way of using language to make their content interesting and engaging.
-But when it boils down to it, there are only four types of writing styles that currently exist: descriptive, narrative, persuasive and expository.
+But when it boils down to it, there are only four styles of writing that currently exist: descriptive, narrative, persuasive and expository.

 Descriptive content writing includes juicy details that reel in your audience.
 Descriptive content writing carefully describes people, places, events, products, struggles, trials and tribulations, lessons learned and so much more.
 It is meant to help the audience visualize an emotion or an experience through carefully molded writing and choice of words.
 In content marketing this can include: